-The Iterative Collective is excited to announce we’ll have booth PR07 in the PAX Rising…
+The Iterative Collective is excited to announce we’ll be at booth 16079 at PAX East!…

 Cameron’s first-hand experience with the course

 For the last two weeks, I was fortunate to attend an online training course centralized on community management mental health.
 The course runs through Safe in Our World and works on giving Community Managers clear frameworks, guidance, and insights to deal with the challenges that we face in the role.

 So you may be asking, why mental health first aid?

 Well quite simply put, the goals of mental health first aid are to preserve life, recognize and support others in distress or crisis, and look after our own wellbeing.
 Having strong action plans such as RESPOND, practical skills to be able to effectively set boundaries, and the ability to provide non-clinical medical health support go a long way to helping take care of a community’s wellbeing.